-- Task 1 candidate describes how to do something and answers questions from the examiner - Task 2 candidate listens to the examiner describing a past event and asks questions to find out more information - Task 3 candidate and examiner take part in a role play in which they plan a project together.
+- Task 1 the candidate describes how to do something and answers questions from the examiner - Task 2 the candidate listens to the examiner describing a past event and asks questions to find out more information - Task 3 the candidate and examiner take part in a role play in which they plan a project together.

-Component 2 consists of one task:
+Component 2 (group discussion) consists of one task:

-Task 4 - three candidates discuss unknown topics, making constructive contributions to discussion and expressing views constructively and planning action with others.
+Task 4 - three candidates discuss a topic, exchanging information and ideas, making constructive contributions to discussion and expressing views constructively.